Marshall Lawrence: Early years

+Career

 Lawrence played his first gig in 1969 in Windsor, Ontario, with a band named The Peanut Gallery, playing a 1969 Gibson SG through a Fender Dual Showman.
 He blew an amp playing "Johnny B. Goode."
 As a teen, he spent most of the 1970s and 80s exploring guitar rock styles, while being employed at a car factory in Windsor.
 Later on in his life, Lawrence moved east to Kingston to pursue a Ph.D in psychology.

-Start and growth

 Lawrence followed the techniques of his famous idols, the 1970s all-star power guitarists, Chuck Berry and Johnny Winter by buying their albums.
 He then found himself coming home to the blues of B.B.
 King.
 Next, Lawrence discovered Eddie Hazel from Funkadelic, a Jimi-inspired guitarist whose style at that time was considered popular who blended funky James Brown.
 Lawrence began to play 1970s funk, groove and reggae with the groups Masala and Shock Walter.
 Simultaneously, Lawrence began experimenting with MIDI technology, by playing Tower of Power-style horn lines, a solo flute and digital FX on his Roland-equipped Strat.